SIR: Self-supervised Image Rectification via Seeing the Same Scene from Multiple Different Lenses: Experiments

 \subsection{Comparison with Representative Methods}

-Since many methods are not open-sourced or hard to train to reproduce the results, we compared our SIR methods with a traditional method proposed by Alem\'an-Flores \etal in~\cite{aleman-flores_AutomaticLensDistortion_2014} and two deep learning methods proposed by Rong \cite{rong_RadialLensDistortion_2016} and Xue \cite{xue_LearningCalibrateStraight_2019}.
+We compared our SIR methods with a traditional method proposed by Alem\'an-Flores \etal in~\cite{aleman-flores_AutomaticLensDistortion_2014} and four deep learning methods proposed by Rong~\cite{rong_RadialLensDistortion_2016}, Yin~\cite{yin_FishEyeRecNetMulticontextCollaborative_2018}, Chao~\cite{chao_SelfSupervisedDeepLearning_2020} and Xue~\cite{xue_LearningCalibrateStraight_2019}.
 Rong's method classifies distortion parameters into 401 categories via a deep neural network and obtains the predicted parameter by weighted average during inference.
 Xue's method is the state-of-the-art, which first trains a line detection module using extra line annotations and then trains a rectification module to regress the distortion parameter by emphasizing the re-projection loss of lines.
-They are the representative traditional-based method, the deep learning-based method using ground-truth labels, and the deep learning-based method using extra annotations.
+Scene parsing labels are used as extra information in \cite{yin_FishEyeRecNetMulticontextCollaborative_2018}.
 We re-implemented Rong's method by increasing the number of categories from 10 to 401 progressively and fine-tuned the model stage-by-stage.
 In this way, it converges faster and performs slightly better.
-Their results of PSNR and SSIM are summarized in Table~\ref{tab:sota_psnr_ssim}.
-As can be seen, our SIR outperforms Alem\'an-Flores's method and Rong's method by a large margin.
+For method that does not open source or is hard to repeat, we use the metrics published in the paper.
+For fairness, we try to compare the results under the same distortion model and the same dataset.
+If it is not possible, the average results of our model is used.
+PSNR and SSIM for each method are summarized in Table~\ref{tab:sota_psnr_ssim}.
+As can be seen, our SIR outperforms SOTA methods by a large margin across different datasets except Xue's.
 It is comparable with Xue's method which leverages lines to regularize the rectification process.
 Note that SIR does not need any annotations, thereby it has great potential in practical applications.

 We also compared SIR with these methods on real fisheye images as shown in Figure~\ref{fig:visual_sota}.
 As can be seen, the traditional method has a limited image rectification ability on real fisheye images.
 Rong's method can correct the distortion to some extent, though not very pleasing.
 Xue's method achieves the best performance among them, which can successfully recover the normal image.
 Our method achieves comparable results with Xue's method no matter which prediction head is used, \eg, straight lines and upright rectangles.
 The results validate that our self-supervised method can efficiently leverage the intra-model and inter-model consistency and improve the universality of all the distortion models, leading to a strong generalization ability.